 An American musician and former paratrooper was arrested in Moscow, Russia on drug dealing charges as he was paraded on state T.V. in a cage—and people have questions.

 Reuters reports that musician and rock band manager Michael Travis Leake, 51, was arrested on June 6, and Russian authorities say he was selling drugs.
-Leake is suspected of selling mephedrone, drug often described as having effects somewhere in-between cocaine and MDMA.
+Leake is suspected of selling mephedrone, a drug often described as having effects somewhere in-between cocaine and MDMA.
 Russia banned mephedrone in 2010.
 Suspicions abound however, because Leake has spoken out on television about censorship and oppression in Russia.

 Rossiya 24—state-owned, Russian language news channel—showed him standing in a court cage.
 Russian tabloid network Ren TV showed Leake being detained on June 6 in Moscow, lying on the floor in his underwear and a T-shirt with his hands tied behind his back.